Legal-Dan/web-scraper-nodejs/README.md

-Not finding drivethru price
+Not finding drivethru price - might be fixed
-The forbidden has the wrong price
+The forbidden has the wrong price - might be fixed

 Set up emails

+Curently not iterating through data